spacecat33/horse-shows/README.md

     $ cd horse_shows

-    NOTE: This repository uses a Secret_Session key.
-Without one, you will see a cookie security warning in your terminal whenever you view this repository.
-To resolve, make sure you create a secret_Session key such as using .env or credentials.yml.enc.
-MAKE SURE YOU DO NOT PUSH YOUR KEY TO A PUBLICLY ACCESSIBLE SPACE.
+    NOTE: This repository uses omniauth.
+You will need to create a Session key such as by using the files .env or credentials.yml.enc.
+A helpful video for how to do this with credentials.yml.enc can be found here: https://www.youtube.com/watch?v=m1wh6U-2SbE.
+Fo whichever option you choose, PLEASE MAKE SURE THAT YOU DO NOT PUSH YOUR KEY TO A PUBLICLY ACCESSIBLE SPACE.

 3. In your terminal, run: